 Get in touch for more information

-For example, if you work in a specialist secondary setting supporting young people with special educational needs, we might recommend the Childhood Practitioner course.
+For example, if you work in a secondary setting primarily supporting young people with special educational needs, we might recommend the Childhood Practitioner course.
 This ensures you’re equipped to meet their unique challenges effectively.
-On the other hand, if your approach is primarily age-appropriate, the Adolescent Practitioner course will serve you well.
+On the other hand, if your approach is typically age-appropriate, the Adolescent Practitioner course will serve you well.

 If you’d like further guidance on selecting the best course for your setting, we’re here to help!
 Feel free to get in touch for more information.

-By generating personalised action plans and measuring progress, specialist settings and alternative provisions can ensure that each pupil receives the specific support they need, whether in one-to-one sessions or group activities.
+By generating personalised action plans and measuring progress, schools and settings can ensure that each pupil receives the specific support they need, whether in one-to-one sessions or group activities.
 This proactive monitoring helps identify potential issues early and fosters a supportive learning environment.

 Learn more about Thrive-Online